aberdjeghloul/KATA.Supermarket/README.md

 - Then 5 items will cost 1 € + (2/3) * 1 € => 1,67€
 - Then 2 items will cost 1,30 € (0,65 e * 2) because 2 is not enough to reach the discount limit

-Also implemented and integrated into cart another kind of Discount with converting unit to another.
+Add implemented and integrated into cart another kind of Discount with converting unit to another.
 - Ex: $1.99/pound so 4 ounces costs $0.50
 - Ex: 1,99€/kg so 600g costs 1.19€ and 0,6kg gives 1.19€ two

+Add implemented and integrated into cart another kind of Discount when Buying X Get Y Free.
+Use cases
+- Buy 2 cans of beans get 1 free costs $0.65
+- Buy 3 cans of beans get 1 free costs $1.3
+- Buy 3 cans of beans get 3 free costs $0 as long everything is free
+- Buy 3 cans of beans get 4 free costs $1.95.
+Here I considered it is not a discount.
+So it is a normal calculate price